 In a far region of the Philippines, close to Rabba mountain, a couple named Kandoy and Pising lives.
-Everyday, Kandoy, the husband, would go on the forest to gather firewoods that he would make into charcoals that his wife, Pising would sell in the town's market.
-Being childless, Kandoy and Pising are very devotional couple in hope that they would be bless with a child.
+Everyday, Kandoy, the husband, would go in the forest to gather fire woods that he would make into charcoals that his wife Pising would sell in the town's market.
+Being childless, Kandoy and Pising are very devotional couple in hope that they would be blessed with a child.

-One day, Kandoy spotted a cave in the center of the forest.
+Kandoy spotted a cave in the center of the forest one day.

-Though he's a little hesitant, he still decided to go and check the inside of the cave.
+Though he's a little bit hesitant, he still decided to go and check the inside of the cave.
 He was frightened to see a deer that almost got eaten up by a tiger.
 Feeling sorry for the poor deer's fate, Kandoy threw a hard piece of wood at the tiger to get its attention.
 Well he did, and it angered the tiger.
-Kandoy got its attention and it went to attack him.
-Luckily, Kandoy had grasped his ax and he had wounded the tiger on its neck.
+Kandoy got its attention and it went after him.
+Luckily, Kandoy managed to grasped his ax and he wounded the tiger on its neck.
 With blood dripping from its neck, the tiger fled away from the cave.

 He was surprised to see the blood dripping from the fierce animal is not red at all but gray!